Well-Being and Mental Health Resources for Residents and Clinical Fellows

 |

-A new online well-being self-screening tool is now available to all UCSF resident and fellows.
+An online well-being self-screening tool, a well-Being index, is available to all UCSF residents and fellows.
 The Well-Being Index is a validated tool that helps you better understand your overall well-being and areas of risk compared to other residents and fellows from around the country.
 This tool is anonymous and your scores are not shared with anyone, including anyone at UCSF.
 Well-Being Index